-For your baby’s comfort, a newborn photography studio is very warm (think about the temperature of you baby’s accommodations for the past nine months, and you’ll understand why).
+For your baby’s comfort, a newborn photography studio is very warm (think about the temperature of your baby’s accommodations for the past nine months, and you’ll understand why).

 At Truly Madly Deeply, we follow the Guidelines for Perinatal Care by the American Academy of Pediatrics’ (AAP) and the American College of Obstetricians and Gynecologists’ (ACOG), and set the room temperature between 72-78°F (22–26°C).

-Most gown-ups (and siblings), however, find this pretty toasty.
+Most grown-ups (and siblings), however, find this pretty toasty.
 We suggest you arrive at the studio dressed in layers so you can shimmy out of a layer (or two) if necessary.